vijayvulava/geochem/_sources/51RedoxRxn.md

 ```

-Since any reduced element is capable of releasing $\ce{e-}$ that can combine with (i.e., reduce) another element, reduced compounds are sometimes referred to as reducing agents or reductants.
-Similarly, oxidized elements are capable of gaining $\ce{e-}$ from other elements; in the process, the (initially) oxidized element becomes reduced and acts as an oxidizing agent or oxidant.
+Since any reduced element can release $\ce{e-}$ that can combine with (i.e., reduce) another element, reduced compounds are sometimes called reducing agents or reductants.
+Similarly, oxidized elements can gain $\ce{e-}$ from other elements; in the process, the (initially) oxidized element becomes reduced and acts as an oxidizing agent or oxidant.

 ```{dropdown} Example: Oxidizing and reducing agents